brightmart/bert_language_understanding/README.md

     Input Sequence  : The man went to [MASK] store with [MASK] dog Target Sequence :                  the                his

+   how to get last hidden state of masked position(s)?

+     1) we keep a batch of position index,
+     2) one hot it, multiply with represenation of sequences,
+     3) everywhere is 0 for the second dimension(sequence_length), only one place is 1,
+     4) thus we can sum up without loss any information.

+   for more detail, check method of mask_language_model from pretrain_task.py and train_vert_lm.py

 ### task 2: next sentence prediction

   many language understanding task, like question answering,inference, need understand relationship